 Rade/Garage went another way with a bottom plate in carbon/kevlar.
 Can attach to the same anchor points as the original plate or to a support (included) that connect to the pegs.
 Or both.
-Slick, and very competitive on price: €370.
+Slick, and competitive on price for a carbon part: €370.

 Not a lot of details there, but Enduro Engineering, in the US, has a bash plate on its web site.
 Includes the crap flap, and it bolts to a solid mount point in the rear. $220.

 B&B off-road also has a bash plate, that can be paired with crash bars.
 AU$345 without, AU$935 with.
 Apparently not using the engine attachement point, but still compatible with center stand.
 Waiting to see the design.